The Satoshi Overhang: Why the Bear Case is Bounded

-The first is institutional compliance exposure.
-ETF sponsors, regulated custody providers, and corporate treasuries with bitcoin balance-sheet allocations operate under compliance frameworks that do not index on founder news for ordinary allocation decisions but do index on regulatory exposure.
-If a named Satoshi is associated with a jurisdiction under sanction, unresolved tax liability, or active litigation, compliance functions may trigger a pause on new allocations pending legal review.
-The effect is transient and symmetric: once review concludes, allocations resume.
-Its magnitude and duration depend on the specific identity and the specific exposure rather than on the fact of revelation.
+One conditional channel deserves explicit mention: institutional compliance.
+ETF sponsors, regulated custodians, and corporate treasuries work under compliance rules that ignore founder news for ordinary allocation decisions but do track regulatory exposure.
+If a named Satoshi is a national or resident of a country under international sanctions, has an unresolved tax liability, or faces active litigation, compliance teams may pause new allocations pending legal review.
+The effect is temporary and symmetric: allocations resume once review ends.
+Its size and length depend on the specific identity and exposure, not on the bare fact of a reveal.

-The second is high-frequency reaction in the perpetual-futures market.
-The first observable movement from a cold Patoshi address will be detected within seconds by crypto-native high-frequency-trading firms and will trigger short positioning across perpetuals.
-This produces an initial overshoot on the order of hours to days, plausibly in the 10 to 15 percent range, followed by mean reversion as the news is digested and structural flows reassert themselves.
-The overshoot is noise around the multi-year mechanical bound, not a structural component of it.
+A second channel runs the other way.
+For an asset with no cash-flow floor, both demand elasticity and the float depend on the narrative: a Patoshi sale that dented the upside story would pull demand in and push more supply onto the market at the same time, so effective elasticity is lowest exactly when a sale is most likely.
+The mechanical bound of Section 3.1 is therefore a bound on the supply arithmetic, not on total repricing in a bad narrative; Appendix A.2 shows the amplifying and dampening adjustments side by side.

-Taken together, a signed Patoshi message announcing sales, or a first movement from a cold Patoshi address, would generate short-term volatility on the order of hours to days, probably including a double-digit percent drawdown followed by partial recovery as the content was digested.
-It would permanently destroy whatever component of the current bitcoin price genuinely reflects the assumption of permanent dormancy.
-We do not have a defensible estimate of that component, but sophisticated on-chain research has long applied an effective-supply adjustment that lumps Satoshi's coins together with lost coins, suggesting most of the dormancy premium is already impounded.
-The durable effect of an aliveness reveal is therefore probably modest, not catastrophic.
+The useful distinction the bound supports is between an existential and a material drawdown.
+Existential, the implicit claim of the tail framing, means permanent loss of a large share of value.
+Material means a path on the order of the mechanical bound plus a transient overshoot of unknown size, within bitcoin's ordinary yearly volatility and historically followed by recovery.
+For unleveraged holders the distinction is decisive.
+For leveraged ones it is not: funds and digital-asset-treasury vehicles whose financing is marked to net asset value can be forced to sell into a material drawdown, and the 2025-26 stress among treasury vehicles trading below the value of their holdings, with covenant-driven sales, shows the propagation machinery is real.
+Section 7 returns to it.
+What the record does not support is the stronger claim that founder news on its own, without these leverage channels, commands a large lasting repricing.